 My plants have performed well in light, all-day shade (light filtered through an overhanging rose cane) and evenly moist soil.
-I’ve seen references give the hardiness zone range as 4 to 9, but I don’t know about that for sure; I do know that plants survived the 2018-19 winter unprotected in my Pennsylvania (Zone 6/7) garden.
+I’ve seen references give the hardiness zone range as 4 to 9, but I don’t know about that for sure; I do know that plants have survived a half-dozen winters unprotected in my Pennsylvania (Zone 6/7) garden.

 I started my original plants indoors from surface-sown seed, under lights and on a heat mat, in early spring, then set out the seedlings after the last frost date.
 You may have success with other approaches, if you want to experiment.

 Japanese jacinth (Barnardia japonica; also known as Barnardia scilloides and Scilla scilloides) belongs to that special group of bulbs that bloom in late summer, like surprise lilies (Lycoris squamigera).

 Japanese jacinth performs well in full sun to light shade.
 Reportedly cold-hardy to at least Zones 6, it may tolerate colder areas but hasn’t been widely grown yet, so there isn’t much data on its performance in those areas.